ToxicFrog/doom-mods/gzap/doc/design/protocol.md

 #### `AP-XON { lump, size, nick, wad, slot, seed, server }`

-Tells the client that it is ready to receive messages. `lump` is the name of the lump it's using as the IPC connector, and `size` is the maximum message buffer size that can be written to it.
+Tells the client that the game is ready to receive messages. `lump` is the name of the lump it's using as the IPC connector, and `size` is the maximum message buffer size that can be written to it.

 `nick` is the player's in-game name, used to extract chat messages from the log (as a workaround for the difficulty in knowing when to emit `AP-CHAT` messages).

 `wad` is the name of the WAD as originally provided to the apworld (not whatever UZDoom loaded from disk).
-This is used to name the generated tuning file.
+This is used to name the generated tuning file, and load information about items and locations.

 `slot` and `seed` are information about the generated game: the player's slot name and the world seed string.
 The client uses these when establishing the connection